-With regard to credit risk on trade receivables, the historical cost of defaults has remained moderate and stable at close to 1% of total turnover of this activity, despite the current difficult economic environment.
-Regarding other exposure (counterparties in transactions with derivatives, placement of cash surpluses, sale transactions involving energy and guarantees received from third parties), in 2015 and 2014 there have been no material non-payments or losses.
+With regard to credit risk on trade receivables related to its activity, the historical cost of defaults has remained moderate, close to 1% of total turnover of this activity, despite the difficult economic environment of the last years.
+Regarding other exposures (counterparties in transactions with derivatives, placement of cash surpluses, sale transactions involving energy and guarantees received from third parties) in 2016 and 2015 there have been no material non-payments or losses.

-At 31 December 2015 and 2014 IBERDROLA has no significant concentration of credit risk.
+At 31 December 2016 and 2015 IBERDROLA has no significant concentration of credit risk.